cotamilhas/weatherClient/README.md

 # weatherClient
-weatherClient was a website that I coded in PHP and JavaScript and that I presented as a final project at my school.
+WeatherClient was a website I coded in PHP and JavaScript, which I presented as my final project in school.
+This is just a recreation because the original code was very disorganized.

-This is just a recreation because the original code is an entire mess...
+This project had a login system but I removed it in this recreated version, I don't think it's necessary as long as the project is not using API keys.